MarcPhilippeJoly/hello-world/README.md

 # hello-world
-Saying hello to GitHub need a cap at char #1.
+Saying hello to GitHub needs a cap at char #1.